andrevidela/Research-report/Thesis/index.md

 Results are only useful if they are reproducible.
 This section aims to inform the reader of the conditions in which the benchmarks have been run and which tools have been used in order to collect and analyse the results.
 This with the goal to make those results reproducible by you, the reader, either exactly by re-using the tools, or by replicating the functionality of the tools presented.

 Since the benchmarks have to be run many times and have to be run in  an identical and reproducible setting I've written a program that will do just that: Idris-bench.
-Idris-bench will run all the idris2 programs in a folder using a given compiler version, a number of runs for each program and will measure how long each run took, and will aggregate the results in a csv file.
+Idris-bench will run all the idris2 programs in a folder using a given compiler version, a number of runs for each program and will measure how long each run took, and will aggregate the results in a CSV file.

-Additionally, as mentionned in section 6.1, we are going to be very interested in the standard deviation of our results, this is why i have written another tool to analyse the results: Idris-stats.
-Idris-stats ingests the csv files from idris-bench and outputs statistical information about it in another csv file.
+Additionally, as mentioned in section 6.1, we are going to be very interested in the standard deviation of our results, this is why I have written another tool to analyse the results: Idris-stats.
+Idris-stats ingests the csv files from Idris-bench and outputs statistical information about it in another csv file.

 ### Idris-bench